-The Parties' Identification of Potential Witness and Documentation.
-The Parties have the opportunity to identify potential witnesses who have specific information about the reported conduct and with whom they would like the Investigator(s) to speak.
-The Parties also have the opportunity to provide the Investigator(s) with any documentation or other items or questions they would like to be considered.
-All information described in this section must be presented to the Investigator(s) in writing and include a brief description as to how the persons, documents, and/or items are relevant to the reported conduct.
-This information must be provided to the Investigator(s) during the Investigation Phase and without delay upon becoming aware of it.
-The Investigator(s) will exercise discretion in their determination of what information to consider and which potential witnesses identified by the Parties can provide relevant information to the investigation.
+DOCUMENTATION.
+The parties have the opportunity to identify potential witnesses who have specific information about the reported conduct and with whom they would like the Investigator to speak.
+The parties also have the opportunity to provide the Investigator with any documentation or other items or questions they would like to be considered (and, in Non-Title IX Misconduct cases in which no hearing will be held, with a more formal opportunity to submit specific questions to the Investigator for consideration, as detailed below).
+All information described in this section must be presented to the Investigator in writing and include a brief description as to how the persons, documents, and/or items are relevant to the reported conduct.
+This information must be provided to the Investigator during the Investigation Phase and without delay upon becoming aware of it.
+The Investigator will exercise discretion in their determination of what information to consider and which potential witnesses identified by the parties can provide relevant information to the investigation.

-Investigation Prohibitions.
-Neither Party will be permitted to question or cross-examine the other Party directly during the investigation proceedings.
-Moreover, the Investigator(s) generally will not gather or consider information related to either Party's sexual history outside of the conduct in question unless offered to prove someone other than the respondent committed the alleged conduct, or if the questions and evidence concern specific incidents of the complainant's prior sexual behavior with respect to the respondent and are offered to prove consent.
+INVESTIGATION PROHIBITIONS.
+Neither party will be permitted to question or cross-examine the other Party directly during the investigation or any applicable hearing proceedings.
+Moreover, the Investigator generally will not gather or consider information related to either party's sexual history outside of the conduct in question unless offered to prove someone other than the respondent committed the alleged conduct, or if the questions and evidence concern specific incidents of the complainant's prior sexual behavior with respect to the respondent and are offered to prove consent.
 Respondent Voluntary Agreement to Policy Violation.
-At any point prior to the conclusion of the investigation or grievance hearing, a respondent may agree, in writing, to 1) the alleged violation(s) of Olin's Sexual Misconduct Policy and 2) proposed sanction.
+At any point prior to the conclusion of the investigation or grievance hearing, a respondent may agree, in writing, to 1) the alleged violation(s) of Olin's Sexual and Interpersonal Misconduct Policy and 2) a proposed sanction.
 In such a situation, the Title IX Coordinator or assigned Hearing Officer (if applicable) may propose sanction(s) for the respondent and, if the complainant and the respondent agree to such proposed sanction(s), then the complaint may be resolved without a hearing and without any further rights of appeal by any party.

 If either the complainant or the respondent objects to such proposed sanction(s), then the matter will be assigned to a Hearing Officer in accordance with the Grievance Hearing Phase, who will convene a hearing for the exclusive purpose of determining a sanction.

-Inspection and Review of Evidence.
-Prior to completion of the investigative report, the Investigator(s) will send to each Party and the Party's adviser, if any, in an electronic format or a hard copy any evidence obtained as part of the investigation that is directly related to the allegations raised in a formal complaint (including the evidence upon which the College does not intend to rely in reaching a determination regarding responsibility and inculpatory or exculpatory evidence whether obtained from a Party or other source) so that each party can meaningfully respond to the evidence prior to conclusion of the investigation.
+INSPECTION AND REVIEW OF EVIDENCE.
+Prior to completion of the investigative report, the Investigator will send to each party and the party's advisor, if any, in an electronic format or a hard copy any evidence obtained as part of the investigation that is directly related to the allegations raised in a complaint (including the evidence upon which the College does not intend to rely in reaching a determination regarding responsibility and inculpatory or exculpatory evidence whether obtained from a party or other source) so that each party can meaningfully respond to the evidence prior to conclusion of the investigation.